anemesMakeitfuture/mfr-field-service-management/README.md

 # n8n-nodes-mfr

 This is an n8n community node.
-It lets you use MFR – Field Service Management in your n8n workflows.
+It lets you use mfr – Field Service Management in your n8n workflows.

-MFR – Field Service Management is a cloud platform for creating, scheduling and tracking service requests, assets, appointments, technicians, reports and related documents.
+mfr – Field Service Management is a cloud platform for creating, scheduling and tracking service requests, assets, appointments, technicians, reports and related documents.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.